What's new in Windows 10 May 2019 Update? 13 new features!

 Windows 10 May 2019 Update uses the visual acrylic effect that is part of Microsoft's Fluent Design, on the Windows 10 sign-in background.
 When you click/tap to enter your user account details, the background image is covered by a translucent texture that looks great but also helps you focus on your sign-in details.

 In the past, Windows 10 users requested that Microsoft create a dark theme, and the company delivered.
 This time, users asked for a light theme, and Microsoft delivered once more.
 In May 2019 Update, you can use a Light Theme that is the opposite of the Dark Theme: lighter colors everywhere on Windows 10's user interface.
+The new light mode is enabled by default for Windows 10 Home, while the Pro and Enterprise editions keep using the dark mode as default.

 The Clipboard (press the Windows + V keys to see it) was redesigned to show better text snippets that are easier to understand.